 In short, knowing you’re doing well and making friends is an invaluable boost to your morale and value as a new employee.
 Here are a few ways to make sure you rock your first week.

 Don’t Be Shy to Introduce Yourself

 Now is not the time to be shy.
-Take the initiative to meet with new people.
-Introduce yourself in the pantry, the elevator, the lobby, and break room.
-If you work in a fast-paced company culture, you need to put yourself in everyone’s radar to get noticed.
+Take the initiative to meet new people.
+Introduce yourself in the elevator, the lobby, and break room.
+If you work in a fast-paced company culture, you need to put yourself on everyone’s radar to get noticed.

 Begin with your immediate colleagues, those in your team and department.
 Introducing yourself will help you get started on the right foot, which will be even more important as your work will have a major impact on theirs.